-Meaning, Nature, Importance and Scope of IR, Formation of Trade Unions, Trade Union Legislation, Trade Union Movement
+Meaning, Nature, Importance and Scope of IR, Formation of Trade Unions, Trade Union Legislation, Trade Union Movement in India.
+Recognition of Trade Unions, Problems of Trade Unions in India.
+Impact of Liberalization on Trade Union Movement.

+Nature of Industrial Disputes: Strikes and Lockouts, Causes of Disputes, Prevention and Settlement of Disputes.
 Worker's Participation in Management: Philosophy, Rationale, Present Day Status and Future Prospects.

 Adjudication and Collective Bargaining.
 Industrial Relations in Public Enterprises, Absenteeism and Labour Turnover in Indian Industries and their Causes and Remedies.

 ILO and its Functions.

+ECONOMICS

-ECONOMICS PAPER - I
+PAPER - I